rackerlabs/support-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

    **fooUser@localhost** is not the same as **fooUser@1.2.3.4**.
 If you want both users to have the same permissions, you need to duplicate permissions.

- - WE do no recommend granting ALL permissions.
+ - WE do not recommend granting ALL permissions.
 For a normal user, we recommend using `GRANT SELECT,INSERT,UPDATE,DELETE`.

  - To grant access to only a specific table, you can use `database.table`.